Too many children left at risk too long - Ofsted

 It comes after the case of Arthur Labanjo-Hughes shocked the nation.

-His father and stepmother were last week convicted of killing him after torturing, humiliating and neglecting him.
+His father Thomas Hughes was convicted of manslaughter and his stepmother Emma Tustin was convicted of murder and child cruelty last week, after torturing, humiliating and neglecting him.

+Ms Spielman said this had been a "terrible, terrible case" and his murder was a "callous one".

+The disturbing case thrust the focus of Ofsted's briefing on its annual report towards the problems within children's services departments.

+Some 48% of local authority children's services are inadequate or require improvement, new figures in the Ofsted annual report show.
+Solihull, where Arthur lived, was one of these.

-In her annual report, Ms Spielman said: "In struggling areas, there is a lack of focus on the risks to children and a failure to deliver timely, purposeful and effective help and protection.
+Ms Spielman said in local areas with struggling children's services "there is a lack of focus on the risks to children and a failure to deliver timely, purposeful and effective help and protection.

 "This leaves families unsupported and too many children at risk for too long.
 It also fails to secure timely permanency, and leaves children in care and care leavers without the support they need to thrive."

-Solihull, where Arthur lived, is one of the local authority children's services which require improvement.

-Ms Spielman defended the effectiveness of the ratings system, on BBC Radio 4's Today Programme.

-She said: "I know that our judgements are taken extremely seriously by local authorities themselves, by government, and of course there were many other agencies involved in this case.
+And defending the effectiveness of the ratings system, on BBC Radio 4's Today Programme, she said: "I know that our judgements are taken extremely seriously by local authorities themselves, by government, and of course there were many other agencies involved in this case.

 "What's important is getting the right focus on how people are working."